kpko84/concurrency-limited/README.md

 ## Notes

 - Executor maintains FIFO order, Tasks are started in the order they were enqueued
+    - While the executor itself is thread-safe, multi-threaded concurrent clients may need synchronization to ensure correct enqueuing order.
-- Executor schedules Tasks via `Task.Run`, i.e. on default thread pool scheduler, to ensure that executed is truly parallel even if passed `Func<Task>` implementations are synchronous and blocking.
+- Executor schedules Tasks via `Task.Run`, i.e. on default thread pool scheduler, to ensure that execution is truly parallel even if passed `Func<Task>` implementations are synchronous and blocking.

 # ConcurrentPartitioner

 Another common requirement in concurrent message processing is "partitioning":
 - Every message belongs to exactly one partition key, for example customer name in multi-tenant environment
 - Messages with different partition keys may be processed in parallel
-- Messages within the same partition key must be processed sequentially
+- Messages within the same partition key must be processed sequentially (or with a limited max concurrency level)

-`ConcurrentPartitioner` provides this exact behavior
+`ConcurrentPartitioner` provides such behavior.

 ```csharp
 async Task<int> Job(int delay, string message)